EcoDynIZW/d6/README.md

 > for Zoo and Wildlife Research by providing a standardized folder
 > structure, templates for reports and utility functions.

-There are three main functionalities:
+There are four main functionalities:

 1. [Create standardized project directories with `new_project()`](#create-project-directory)